Review 721: Little Women (1994)

 An inspiring tale of goodness and being a good person and doing what you want to do and following your heart.

-Winona Ryder capturing Jo's passion and She's clever, creative and intellectually restless.
-Winona's Jo constantly pours over pages, her brain constantly spins
+Winona Ryder definitely impressed playing Jo March, capturing her passion and dedication to her work.
+She's clever, creative and intellectually restless.
+Winona's Jo constantly pours over pages, her brain constantly spins But she also struggles to contain her fiery temper and stubborn attitude.

-Claire Danes from My So-Called Life capturing the vulnerable quality She manages to keep She would rather be there for her family than go out there and be successful like so many of her other sisters.
-She's the wisest of the March sisters yet she doesn't brag about it, when an argument breaks out she remains careful and observent
+Claire Danes from My So-Called Life is a playing Beth, capturing the vulnerable quality She manages to keep Whereas her sisters are the outward types, Beth is shy, sweet, kind & loyal; she would rather be there for her family than go out there and be successful like so many of her other sisters.
+She's the wisest of the March sisters yet she doesn't brag about it, when an argument breaks out over Amy destroying Jo's book, she remains careful and observant and doesn't want to escalate the situation or be any worse to it.

 Susan Sarandon beautifully captures the warm, maternal nature required for playing the matriach of the March family.